Jonxslays/helpful-old-man/README.md

 recommended to have have python and the bot's dependencies installed for compatibility with your linter.

-Still make sure to copy the `.env` file and that your discord bot application has proper perms in the developer dashboard.
+Make sure to copy the `.env` file and that your discord bot application has proper perms in the developer dashboard.

 ```sh